Unsupervised mapping of phase diagrams of 2D systems from infinite projected entangled-pair states via deep anomaly detection: Numerical Results

 We proceed in an analogous fashion and perform three trainings to map out the phase diagram in \cref{fig:post-selected}.
 The phase boundaries appear even sharper compared to \cref{fig:random-init}, especially for the first order transition line with a corresponding discontinuity (jump) in loss at the transition.
 In \cref{fig:post-selected} c) we confirm that the results are qualitatively the same when using the singular values as an input instead.

+We note that, while in practice the singular values are found to be gauge-invariant (see also Ref.~\cite{phien15a}), the reduced density matrix is not necessarily unique.
+If the state breaks, e.g., SU(2) spin symmetry, then different random initial states will lead to different reduced density matrices (since the local magnetic moments can be aligned along different directions).
+In Fig.~\cref{fig:post-selected}, this is not an issue, because each anomaly detection is based on a single initial state (which fixes the direction of the magnetic moments), and by using U(1) symmetric tensors, the magnetic moments are automatically parallel to the z-axis.
+Alternatively, one can also consider the eigenvalue spectrum of the reduced density matrix as input data, which is gauge-invariant, as shown in \cref{fig:post-selected} (1c-3c).

 It is a common mantra in machine learning that more data always yields better results.
-Here, this is actually not the case.
+In the present study, where the machine learning task is to find the phase boundary from singular values, we find this to actually not be the case.
 Also, the result of the algorithm is not sensitive to the extent of the training region, i.e. how far in parameter space the examples during training reach.
-We take a single cut at $J_x/J_{||} = 0.3$ and vary the extent of the training regions in \cref{fig:062} for singular value data with $D=10$.
+It seems that one example of the phase already captures the characteristic features and that the data within the phase is so homogeneous that adding more examples does not improve the result.
+To show this, we take a single cut at $J_x/J_{||} = 0.3$ and vary the extent of the training regions in \cref{fig:062} for singular value data with $D=10$.
 In all cases the predicted transitions are the same and the result is insensitive to the chosen training region.
 We can put this to the extreme and only use one single training example $N_\text{ex.}=1$ and still obtain the same results.
 In all the cases of training regions in \cref{fig:062}, the number of epochs $N_\text{epochs}$, that is the number of times the neural network processes the full training set, is chosen in such a way that $N_\text{epochs} \cdot N_\text{ex.}$ is held constant, such that during training the same number of examples are processed for a fair comparison.

+This raises the question of the necessity of the neural network machinery for the anomaly detection.
+In \cref{fig:referee_test} we show simple, purely geometric and data-driven approaches that indicate the phase boundaries in the spirit of anomaly detection without using neural networks.
+In the first case, we compute the inner product between normalized singular value vectors $s_i$ for different physical parameters.
+Here, the inner product is just the \textit{standard} inner vector product

+The normalization is done such that $\text{inner}(s_i,s_i) = 1$.
+Using inner products, there is a clear interpretation of the overlap values and we can see that the contrast in \cref{fig:referee_test} 1) is of order $\sim 0.01$ and therefore arguably small.
+We get better results when using a geometric similarity measure

+between a fixed normalized singular value vector along the physical parameter space in \cref{fig:referee_test} 2).
+Note that this is equivalent to the loss in \cref{eq:L}, used for the autoencoder.
+These results are now very similar to the ones obtained with the autoencoder in \cref{fig:062}.
+An interesting open question to answer in future work is whether such a data-driven geometric analysis in the spirit of machine learning but without neural networks suffice in general or if this is specific to the model and data at hand.